gulrofe/hivdyn/README.md

 # hivdyn

 HIV-1 Dynamics in the Squeak Workspace
-Author: Felix Rodrigues Gulias - 2025 - Sao Paulo - Brazil.

 Squeak language, Smalltalk language.

+Author: Felix Rodrigues Gulias - 2025 - Sao Paulo - Brazil

 This program was inspired by the following working paper: